Eight years after the debut of the Xbox 360, Microsoft has announced the Xbox One. While

 dominance.

 The One looks like a TiVo or set top box.
-It has HDMI in and out, so it will take the HD input from your You can watch a Blu-ray and check
+It has HDMI in and out, so it will take the HD input from your cable

 or satellite box, combine that with the One’s built-in Blu-ray DVD